-The primary financial statements and notes to the accounts, including the accounting policies, form part of the Council's annual accounts for the purpose of the audit report.
+The primary financial statements and notes to the accounts, including the accounting policies, form the relevant annual accounts for the purpose of the audit report.

 Financial Performance in 2020/21

 The Comprehensive Income and Expenditure Statement presents the full economic cost of providing Council services in 2020/21.
 This differs from the draft financial outturn report that was presented to the Full Council on 16 June 2021.
 The reasons for this difference are two-fold: